Gregf36665/ECE491/fifo/report.md

 This can be seen in figure 5.
 The data that is read out is previous values from the FIFO.

+The error in the test bench is due to data being overwritten.

 Testbench
 =========
 Checking 10